History of the New Zealand Wall of Death.

 In about 1947, Roy Mahon is seen travelling round the red line at the top of his Wall of Death.

-Like working with coal, Roy rapidly realised that operating the Wall of Death, with its limited season, transportation costs, risk of injury, and continuous upkeep, was not going to yield a lot of money.
-It made more sense to grow and supplement the business with carnival rides that could be operated throughout the year.
+Just like working with coal, Roy rapidly realised that operating the Wall of Death, with its limited Summer season, transportation costs, risk of injury, and continuous upkeep, it was not going to yield a lot of money.
+It made more sense to grow and supplement the business with small carnival rides that could be easily operated longer throughout the year.

 Roy founded Electric Speedway Limited (ESL) in 1961 to run a business focused on providing carnival rides, sideshows, and other entertainment at events such as the Agricultural and Pastoral Society fairs held around New Zealand's North Island.